 At this point, we have understood that drinking water can help you become fresh and energized.
-As a positive consequence of this, it can also promote a clearer mindset, help you concentrate, and stay alert.
+As a positive consequence, it can promote a more evident mindset, help you concentrate, and stay alert.
 A study conducted in 2013 reported that students that brought water into an exam room tended to have better grades.

 20. Improves your immune system

-Drinking a lot of water can help flush out all the harmful particles from your body.
+Drinking lots of water can help flush out all the harmful particles from your body.
 It thus boosts your immune system and promotes a proper oxygen flow throughout your body.

 How much water do you need to drink?

-Now that we know all the great benefits that drinking water provides, the next question is much water should you be drinking?
+Now that we know all the great benefits drinking water provides, the next question is, how much water should you drink?